Route4Me Alternatives: Route Planners That Cost Less

 Routific pricing

-Circuit’s main strengths and weaknesses
+Spoke Dispatch's main strengths and weaknesses

 Strengths

-Circuit’s original driver app has over 100,000 users around the world.
+Spoke’s original driver app has over 100,000 users around the world.
 This widespread adoption means a lot of drivers are already familiar and comfortable with it, which can make a delivery planner or dispatcher’s job a lot easier.

-It also means Circuit has the resources to keep developing and updating its software, so this is unlikely to be a choice that leaves you stuck in a dead-end a few years down the line.
+It also means Spoke has the resources to keep developing and updating its software, so this is unlikely to be a choice that leaves you stuck in a dead-end a few years down the line.

-The Circuit driver app also includes a feature that helps drivers find each package inside their vehicle.
+The Spoke driver app also includes a feature that helps drivers find each package inside their vehicle.
 At the loading stage, each package can be marked front/middle/back, left/right, and floor/shelf.
 This can help save a lot of time at each delivery stop.

 Weaknesses